-(A) Any person who claims an interest in unclaimed funds paid or delivered to the director of commerce may file a claim to the funds under section 169.08 of the Revised Code.
-The claim shall be on a form prescribed by the director and shall be signed by the claimant before a notary if the funds are valued at one hundred dollars or more.
+(A) Any person who claims a property interest in unclaimed funds paid or delivered to the director of commerce may file a claim to the funds under section 169.08 of the Revised Code.
+The claim shall be on a form prescribed by the director and shall be signed by the claimant before a notary as required by the director.

 (C) The director shall give written notice to the claimant, stating the substance of any evidence received and the reasons for disallowance of each claim denied in whole or in part.
 The decision shall be a public record.

 (D) Such notice may be given by mailing it to the address stated in the claim.
 No notice of denial need be given if the claim fails to state the address of the claimant.

 (E) The director shall certify the amount of all claims allowed to the office of budget and management for payment.

 Promulgated Under: 119.03

 Statutory Authority: RC 169.09

 (A) An individual submitting a claim for funds must establish ownership and/or proper authority to claim the funds.